wendikristine/documentation-template/using-the-hpc/how-to-use/execute-a-job/cpp.md

 If you need to request an allocation, see [instructions here](../request-access.md).

 1. Open a Bash terminal \(or PuTTY for Windows users\).
-2. Execute `ssh username@or-condo-login.ornl.gov`.
+2. Execute `ssh username@or-condo-login.univ.edu`.
-   * Replace "username" with your XCAMS or UCAMS ID.
+   * Replace "username" with your  or  ID.
-3. When prompted, enter your XCAMS or UCAMS password.
+3. When prompted, enter your  or  password.

 ## Step 2: Create a PBS Script